Charleville, Queensland: Facilities

 Charleville has a range of facilities for the community including a swimming pool, bowling green, speedway, racing course, and the Gowrie sporting oval.

 Charleville public library is at 94 Alfred Street and is operated by the Murweh Shire Council.

 The Charleville branch of the Queensland Country Women's Association has its rooms at 145 Alfred Street.

 The Charleville Golf Course has eighteen sand greens and a licensed clubhouse in May Street.

 The Charleville Bowls Club has two rinks and a licensed clubhouse in Epacris Street.

 All Saints Anglican Church is at 41 Alfred Street.

 Lutheran church services are held at Bluecare Community Centre at 145 Alfred Street.

 North of the town is VMC, a marine weather transmitter operated by the Bureau of Meteorology.

 Media

 The local newspaper is the Western Times.
 Along with many other regional Australian newspapers owned by NewsCorp, the newspaper ceased print editions in June 2020 and became an online-only publication from 26 June 2020.

-The Australian Broadcasting Corporation transmits ABQ and its sister channels, ABC Kids, ABC Family, ABC Entertains and ABC News to Charleville through its relay station, ABCEQ, situated at 26°24′59″S 146°21′20″E. As part of its regional and rural coverage expansion, the ABC opened a news bureau in Charleville in 2022.
+As part of its regional and rural coverage expansion, the ABC opened a news bureau in Charleville in 2022.
 It was officially opened on 10 March 2022 by the ABC's managing director David Anderson and then – Federal Minister for Agriculture and Northern Australia and current Federal Member for Maranoa, David Littleproud.